bookofproofs/bookofproofs.github.io/_sources/history/20th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Flugge-Lotz/">Irmgard Flügge-Lotz</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Schoenberg/">Isaac Jacob Schoenberg</a>
+: A Romanian-born American mathematician best known for his discovery of splines.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Paton/">James Paton</a>
 : James Paton graduated from Edinburgh and spent most of his career at the University finishing as head of the Department of Meteorology.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Tinbergen/">Jan Tinbergen</a>
+: A Dutch economist who was awarded the first Nobel Prize in Economics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Delsarte/">Jean Frédéric Auguste Delsarte</a>
 : A French mathematician known for his work in mathematical analysis.